 Super 66 is a game run by Tattersall's that is played in all parts of Australia except New South Wales.
 The draw takes place every Saturday, just after the main Lotto draw at 7.30pm AEST, and costs AU$1.10 (AU$1.00 in Western Australia) per play.
-To take part, players can either purchase a separate Super 66 ticket or can tick the "Super 66" box on a ticket for Saturday Lotto, Powerball, Oz Lotto or The Pools.
+To take part, players can either purchase a separate Super 66 ticket or can tick the "Super 66" box on a ticket for Saturday Lotto, Powerball or Oz Lotto.

 How to Play Super 66Latest Super 66 Results ›

 Each randomly-generated Super 66 entry consists of six numbers from 0 to 9.
 To win a prize, players must match either the first or last digits in the correct order from a six-ball draw, with a guaranteed minimum Division 1 prize of AU$16,666 for matching all six balls.
 There are five prize tiers in the Super 66, with the odds ranging from 1 in 56 for a Division 5 prize, to 1 in 1,000,000 for the top prize: